debghs/whiteboard/README.md

 - The text insertion probably needs some tuning.(FIXED)
 - The home button is glitching.(FIXED)
 - The zoom is interfering with the textbox pop-up dimensions, i believe.(FIXED)
 - The already embeded texts are not enlarging/contracting while zooming in/out.
+- Both Undo and Redo buttons are requiring two clicks everytime to work.
+- The text insertion feature is having a minor glitch with Undo, cuz the textbox outline is getting counted as a snapshot.